 Healthcare Equality Index

-The Healthcare Equality Index was developed to meet an urgent need for lesbian, gay, bisexual and transgender Americans: the need for equitable, knowledgeable, sensitive and welcoming healthcare, free from discrimination.
+The Healthcare Equality Index was developed to meet an urgent need for lesbian, gay, bisexual, transgender and queer Americans: the need for equitable, knowledgeable, sensitive and welcoming healthcare, free from discrimination.

-The HRC Foundation utilizes the HEI to encourage healthcare providers to adopt best practices for LGBT employees, patients and their families, as well as provide trainings and best practices.
-By significantly increasing awareness of how hospitals and healthcare facilities are treating LGBT patients and employees across the country, LGBT people and their families are better equipped when it comes time to choosing a healthcare provider that is best suited for their needs.
+The HRC Foundation utilizes the HEI to encourage healthcare providers to adopt best practices for LGBTQ employees, patients and their families, as well as provide trainings and best practices.
+By significantly increasing awareness of how hospitals and healthcare facilities are treating LGBTQ patients and employees across the country, LGBTQ people and their families are better equipped when it comes time to choosing a healthcare provider that is best suited for their needs.

 Expanding Equality in the South

-In the spring of 2014 HRC unveiled Project One America, a comprehensive campaign to dramatically expand LGBT equality in the South through permanent campaigns in Mississippi, Alabama and Arkansas.
-The first of its kind campaign exclusively works for LGBT equality in Mississippi, Alabama and Arkansas and focuses on making progress on three fronts – changing hearts and minds, advancing enduring legal protections and building more inclusive institutions for LGBT people from the church pew to the workplace.
+In the spring of 2014 HRC unveiled Project One America, a comprehensive campaign to dramatically expand LGBTQ equality in the South through permanent campaigns in Mississippi, Alabama and Arkansas.
+The first of its kind campaign exclusively works for LGBTQ equality in Mississippi, Alabama and Arkansas and focuses on making progress on three fronts – changing hearts and minds, advancing enduring legal protections and building more inclusive institutions for LGBTQ people from the church pew to the workplace.
 Since the implementation of Project One America, Alabama became the 37th state, plus Washington, D.C., with marriage equality.

 The People's Brief